UEFA Futsal Euro 2012: Qualification

 Forty-two nations took part in 2012 edition.
 Host nation qualified directly, while other had to go through qualification rounds.

-The qualification was played in two stages, with 24 sides competing in the preliminary round between 20–24 January 2011.
+The qualification was played in two stages, with 24 sides competing in the preliminary round between 20 and 24 January 2011.
 The group winners progressed to join the other 18 entrants in the next phase.
-In the main qualifying round, which was taking place between 24–27 February 2011, 24 teams were split in 6 groups of 4 teams.
+In the main qualifying round, which was taking place between 24 and 27 February 2011, 24 teams were split in 6 groups of 4 teams.
 The winners and best five second-placed teams joined Croatia in the finals.